FRIKKern/SnipeScript/README.md

 SnipeScript is a custom TypeScript compiler that compiles a specific folder and generates an error tree.
 It allows you to selectively filter errors by error codes and folder paths.
 The output of the program is a JSON file containing the error tree, making it easy to analyze and manage the TypeScript compilation errors.

+Sorry for breaking up this generic AI generated text, but I like to tell you about my lord and saviour Mr. Ai.
+Well, actually i did make this project with my own AI purposes in mind.
+Anyways, back to the script!

 ## Features

 - Compiles a specific folder containing TypeScript files.